PrinceNoir23/IntroToAlgorithms/README.md

 - `chXX/` → refers to **Chapter XX** from the book.
 - Inside each chapter, solutions are named according to the exercise number, for example:
   - `ex01.go` → Exercise 1 of the chapter, written in Go.
-  - `ex02.rs` → Exercise 2 of the chapter, written in Rust.
+  - `ex02.rs` → Exercise 2 of the chapter, written in Rust.  (maybe cargo new chXX --vcs=none [ I don't know if I could do this or the best way to organice the code  ] )

 ---